Written by: Richard Frykberg

 Investment Programs are used to control an organization’s planned and budgeted capital investments for an approval year.
 Investment programs are hierarchical structures comprised of Investment Program Positions being both the branches and leaves.
 It is only the lowest level positions (the leaves) that are assignable sources of budget for funding investment initiatives.

 Investment programs are designed to support top-down planning and budgeting: the values maintained at higher hierarchy levels do not need to be fully distributed to lower-levels.
 Conversely, plans and budgets maintained on the lowest level program positions or intermediate notes cannot exceed the values assigned to their superior nodes.
-SAP provides program maintenance functions that support the automatic totalling-up of positions and lower-level value adjustments to higher level nodes.
+SAP provides program maintenance functions that support the automatic totaling-up of positions and lower-level value adjustments to higher level nodes.

 In addition, typically at the commencement of a planning cycle, plans and budgets can be rolled-up into an investment program from assigned investment measures.
 Planned investments on appropriation requests can also be rolled-up into the program.
 It is also possible to transfer plan values to budget values for an entire program or selected positions.
 Both plans and budgets are maintained on an overall basis, and by fiscal year.
 Neither monthly expenditure nor the split between capital and overhead expenditure is maintainable for plans or budgets in an investment program.